 Common Diseases for Borage

 The most common diseases — really the only diseases that are ever seen — are fungal spots and powdery mildew on the leaves.
 These normally appear because excessive rain or overhead watering causes fungal spores to splash up from the soil onto the leaves.
 If you find irrigation necessary, make sure to do through slow soaking around the base of the plants, not with hard overhead watering that causes splashing.

-Neither of these fungal problems are very serious, but severe cases can be treated with a garden fungicide spray or powder.
+Neither of these fungal problems is very serious, but severe cases can be treated with a garden fungicide spray or powder.